Coded Computation over Heterogeneous Clusters: Acknowledgment

 \subsection{Main Results}

 Having set the model and formulation of the problem, we now present the main contributions of this paper.
-The following theorem characterizes the asymptotic optimality of the proposed HCMM scheme.
+The following theorem characterizes the asymptotic optimality of HCMM for the shifted exponential run-time model.

 \begin{theorem} Let $T_{\mathsf{HCMM}}$ be the random variable denoting the finish time of the HCMM algorithm and $T_{\mathsf{OPT}}$ be the random variable representing the finish time of the optimum algorithm obtained by solving $\mathcal{P}_{\textnormal{main}}$.
 Then, for shifted exponential run-times in (\ref{eq:1}) with constant parameters $a_i=\Theta{(1)}$ and $\mu_i=\Theta{(1)}$ for each worker $i \in [n]$ and $r=\Theta{(n)}$, we have $\lim_{n \to \infty} \Expc[T_{\mathsf{HCMM}}] =\lim_{n \to \infty} \Expc[T_{\mathsf{OPT}}]$. \end{theorem} \begin{remark} Theorem \ref{theorem1} demonstrates that our proposed HCMM algorithm is asymptotically optimal as the number of workers $n$ approaches infinity.
 In other words, the optimal computation load allocation problem $\mathcal{P}_{\textnormal{main}}$ in (\ref{eq:2}) can be optimally solved using the proposed HCMM algorithm as $n$ gets large. \end{remark} \begin{remark} We note that $\mathcal{P}_{\textnormal{main}}$ in (\ref{eq:2}) is a hard combinatorial optimization problem since it will require checking all load combinations to minimize the overall expected execution time.
 The key idea in Theorem \ref{theorem1} is to consider an alternative formulation to (\ref{eq:2}) focusing on maximizing the expected number of returned computation results from the workers, i.e. maximizing the \textit{aggregate return}.
 As we describe in Section \ref{HCMM}, the alternative optimization problem not only can be solved efficiently in a tractable way giving rise to HCMM algorithm, it also asymptotically approximates $\mathcal{P}_{\textnormal{main}}$ and allows us to establish Theorem \ref{theorem1}. \end{remark}